 5- The Gothic Fountain:

-This magnificent Catalan gothic fountain is a symbol of the city located in the commercial center of Blanes next to the municipal theatre.
-The two founders of the fount are the Viscountess of Cabrera and Spinner Guild in the 15th century.
+This magnificent Catalan Gothic fountain is a symbol of the town.
+Located in the commercial center of Blanes, next to the municipal theater.
+In addition, the two founders of the fountain were the Viscountess of Cabrera and the Spinner Guild in the 15th century.

-This Gothic fountain highlights unique features in an architectural context, such as its twisted crest, slender pinnacles, the six gargoyles with human figures, and the beautiful centerpiece decorated with the arms of the Cabrera.
+This Gothic fountain presents unique features in an architectural context, such as its twisted crest, slender pinnacles, six gargoyles with human figures and beautiful centerpiece decorated with the Cabrera coat of arms.

 6- The Marimurta Botanical Gardens: